gusevlab/mrpeg/docs/conduct.rst

 .. _conduct:

 ===========================================
-MancusoLab Open Source Community Guidelines
+GusevLab Open Source Community Guidelines
 ===========================================

 At MancusoLab, we recognize and celebrate the creativity and collaboration of open